mcagl/django-js-libs-integration/README.md

 Django applications to ease javascript libraries integration in django projects

-As of now I included these javascript libraries (maybe some more, if I forget to update README.md :D ):
+As of now I included these javascript libraries (maybe some more, if I forget to update README.md):

 * jQuery (https://github.com/jquery/jquery)
 * Bootstrap (https://github.com/twbs/bootstrap)